The 3D Cosmic Shoreline for Nurturing Planetary Atmospheres: Introduction

-Despite the incredible specifics needed to model an atmosphere's detailed history, we can still seek systematic trends among basic planet properties that may allow for the cultivation of an atmosphere. \citet[][hereafter ZC17]{zahnleCosmicShorelineEvidence2017a} distilled this idea into the search for a ``cosmic shoreline'', with dry volatile-poor atmosphere-less worlds (the sand) on one side of the shoreline and worlds rich in volatiles or atmospheres on the other (the lake/sea/ocean).
+Despite the incredible specifics needed to model an atmosphere's detailed history, we can still seek systematic trends among basic planet properties that may allow for the cultivation of an atmosphere. \citet[][hereafter ZC17]{zahnleCosmicShorelineEvidence2017a} distilled this idea into the search for a ``cosmic shoreline'', with dry volatile-poor atmosphereless worlds (the sand) on one side of the shoreline and worlds rich in volatiles or atmospheres on the other (the lake/sea/ocean).
 ZC17 explored log-linear boundaries in 2D spaces defined by planetary escape velocity $v_{\sf esc}$ -- a tracer of how strongly planets hold onto volatiles (or various combinations of $v_{\sf esc}$ with planet mass $M$, radius $R$, density $\rho$) -- and by various sources of incoming energy available to drive escape: the current bolometric flux\footnote{In this work we primarily use ``flux'' ($f$) to refer to the power per unit area (W/m$^2$) a planet receives from its star.
 It is equivalent to ``insolation'' (\underline{in}coming \underline{sol}ar radi\underline{ation}) as used by ZC17, ``instellation'' (\underline{in}coming \underline{stell}ar radi\underline{ation}) introduced for exoplanets by \citet{shieldsEffectHostStar2013}, or ``irradiance.''} planets receive $f$, the cumulative X-ray and extreme ultraviolet (XUV) fluence planets have received over their history $F_{\sf XUV} = \int_{0}^{\sf now}f_{\sf XUV}(t) dt$, and/or the estimated velocity of giant impacts $v_{\sf imp}$.
 Although it is typically less than 0.01\% of a star's bolometric luminosity \citep{franceMUSCLESTreasurySurvey2016}, the difficult-to-measure XUV flux is distinctly important because it drives the upper-atmosphere heating and ionization that mediate many escape processes \citep{linskyInferringIntrinsicStellar2024}.
+Stellar XUV increases dramatically on the main-sequence toward lower mass/radius/luminosity stars \citep{2019_linsky_HostStarsTheir, wilsonMegaMUSCLESTreasurySurvey2025b, passRecedingCosmicShoreline2025}.
+We must account for this rising XUV when comparing planets around different host stars, especially since the planets that are easiest to observe are often transiting low-mass M dwarf stars \citep{blakeNearInfraredMonitoringUltracool2008, nutzmanDesignConsiderationsGroundBased2008a, morleyObservingAtmospheresKnown2017b}.
 ZC17 identified $f \propto v_{\sf esc}^4$ and $F_{\sf XUV} \propto v_{\sf esc}^4$ as effective definitions of instellation-based cosmic shorelines, as well as $v_{\sf imp}/v_{\sf esc} = 5$ as a potential impact-driven shoreline \citep[see also][]{zahnleOriginsAtmospheres1998}.